With many courses to choose from, both online and classroom based, what’s the best import export course for 2023?

 - Streamlined content teaching you need-to-know, no theory

-- Taught with series of entertaining videos (3.5 hours)
+- Taught with a pre-recorded series of videos

 - Final exam included